Contact Details

 Azaleas & Rhododendrons

-Develop a broadened knowledge of Azaleas & Rhododendrons, their cultivars and cultivation.
+Develop a deeper knowledge of Azaleas & Rhododendrons, their cultivars and cultivation.

 Azaleas and Rhododendrons are actually in the same botanical category (i.e. genus Rhododendron).
 Azalea is a common name used to describe many smaller growing shrubs from the genus Rhododendron.
 Broadly speaking, azaleas have both smaller leaves, and generally a lesser height.